lr-m/lr-m.github.io/static/media/ai-2023-10-31-using_llms_for_reverse_engineering_ghidrollama.a135c717c885390794a0.md

 - Once model is selected, opens another window asking the user what they want to use the model for
 - Once this is selected, any additional functionality-specific information is requested
 - Now that the script knows what the user wants to do, it sends the request to the API and awaits the response
-- By default, the Ollama API responds with a stream of data, so we can print each word as we recieve it
+- By default, the Ollama API responds with a stream of data, so we can print each word as we receive it
 - Once the 'done' parameter is set to true, we know the response has finished, so the script prints the total response time and exits

 The script is [on github](https://github.com/luke-r-m/GhidrOllama), feel free to have a look or download and use it!